nikikana/freebassel.org/README.md

     categories: [ press ]
     ---

+Press posts may not have any more categories other than `press`.

 If you have time, copy the HTML of the news article and paste it below the frontmatter.

 ### Adding events